frrmack/googlesearch/README.md

 # GoogleSearch
 ####Search the web with python

-`GoogleSearch` is a Python 2 library for searching the web, using Google's Custom Search JSON/Atom API. `GoogleSearch` provides a simple python API for this task, as a wrapper around Google's.
+GoogleSearch is a Python 2 library for searching the web, using Google's Custom Search JSON/Atom API.
+It provides a simple python API for this task, as a wrapper around Google's.